Jailed Odebrecht CEO criticizes plea deals in Brazil

-SAO PAULO (Reuters) - The jailed chief executive of Brazil’s largest engineering group said on Tuesday he had no intention of signing a plea deal and criticized suspects who are collaborating with a massive corruption investigation.
+SAO PAULO, Sept 1 (Reuters) - The jailed chief executive of Brazil’s largest engineering group said on Tuesday he had no intention of signing a plea deal and criticized suspects who are collaborating with a massive corruption investigation.

 “To snitch, you have to have something to snitch,” Marcelo Odebrecht, CEO of Odebrecht SA, told lawmakers running a congressional probe who traveled to the southern city of Curitiba, where he has been held for more than two months.